nicolardi/open_blog/src/blog/4-fixing-blog-google-analytics.md

 this.applyPlugin(plugin)
 ```

-I'am asking myself if the fact that "data" is contained in another entry may originate the problem
+I'm asking myself if the fact that "data" is contained in another entry may originate the problem

 The answer is in the code of course